 - Apply for federal financial aid.
 The FAFSA opens on October 1 each year.

 - Ask for letters of recommendation.

-- Your best bet for a great recommendation letter would be to ask an employer, previous postsecondary professor, or a high school teacher (if you’re not too far removed).
-Generally, you should choose someone who is intimately familiar with your desire to return to school, know why you want to return, and knows your academic abilities.
+- Your best bet for a great recommendation letter would be to ask an employer, a previous postsecondary professor, or a high school teacher (if you’re not too far removed).
+Generally, you should choose someone who is intimately familiar with your desire to return to school, knows why you want to return, and knows your academic abilities.